paezha/University-AI-Panel/README.md

     Microsoft, that would leave McMaster with zero money and still account for less than *one third of one percent point* of Microsoft’s revenue.
 A mid-sized Canadian university is like an ant compared to the economic boot of Microsoft.
+In truth, as the case of Solar Winds shows, Microsoft can refuse to fix a security flaw that leaves even the US Government vulnerable(for instance, to a Russian hack), and do so with little fear of ever facing accountability (Burke 2024).

+[^38]: This rush is perhaps more frenetic than gold rushes in the past.
+    And, while the gold rushes of the 19th century were relatively democratic due to the low cost of immigration, the rush for data is largely dominated by a few, already ultra-wealthy players.

-[^35]: The headline of the 404 Media report was “Google Is Paying Reddit
+[^39]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.

-[^36]: Including AI overviews with misinformation about depression
+[^40]: Including AI overviews with misinformation about depression
     (Tenbarge 2024).

-[^37]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
+[^41]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
     sounded hollow, after he
     [posted](https://x.com/sama/status/1790075827666796666) on social
     media the word “her” at the time the new version of ChatGPT was announced.

-[^38]: A group that author Charles Stross colorfully
+[^42]: A group that author Charles Stross colorfully
     [characterizes](https://www.antipope.org/charlie/blog-static/2024/04/the-radiant-future-of-1995.html)
     as “fascist-adjacent straight white males with an unadmitted political agenda”.
 This characterization is somewhat unfair: both